kswarthout/has-apcs-2019-2020/README.md

-# has-apcs-2019-2020
+# Hsinchu American School APCS Repo
-Hsinchu American School APCS Repo
+This is the repo for the HAS 2019-2020 APCS class used to store starter code for projects and other class resources.